Skip to content

 Run it with sensible defaults

 Using target house price of 400,000, deposit percent of 10, current savings toward deposit of 5,000, years until purchase of 5, the calculation works out to approx 504/mo.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Target House Price, Deposit Percent, Current Savings Toward Deposit, Years Until Purchase, and Savings Account Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works